 Bennie Griessel is distracted.
 And troubled.
 Thirsty.

-Three homocide investigations.
+Three homicide investigations.
 A massive heist.

 Dark forces trying to stop him.